Signals of Change

 The first signal of the incoming Google Mobile-first indexing appeared around the end of 2016 in the form of an announcement.
-Recently, the topic was brought back by Google in December 2017 as a “last warning.”
+In December 2017, the topic was brought back by Google as a “last warning.”

-Then, at the end of March 2018, Google stated that D-day has come, and started rolling out the update.
+Then, at the end of March 2018, Google stated that migrating sites to mobile-first indexing had begun.

 For Everything to Stay the Same, Everything Must Change